caiks/WBOT02/README.md

 49 vs 47 and 48 - Model 49 (10-valent, 100 thrs) is in-between model 47 (10-valent, 200 thrs)  and model 48 (5-valent, 100 thrs).
 The average path is less than one step longer than model 47 but more than 2 steps longer than model 48 (5-valent).
 The mode is 1 step more than 47 but 3 steps less than 48.
 The deviation is less than model 47, so the new model is probably evenly distributed, unlike in model 48.
 For contour003 model 49 seems to be a slight improvement over both model 47 and model 48.
 For contour004 model 49 seems to be a slight worsening over both model 47 and model 48.
 The lower threshold seems to be counterbalanced by the larger model.
 The 49 lengths seem to be intermediate between model 47 and model 48 too.
 Probably overall model 47 is best - perhaps it would be noticeably better if not constrained by active size.

+Model 49 is 10-valent but with a threshold of only 100, yet it does seem worse than model 47 and perhaps model 50 (when it has finished running).
+Probably the alignments were lower and the model is worse although still large.
+Model 48 seems qualitatively quite good too.
+Model 48 is 5-valent which implies the threshold is 4 times the square of the valency.
+Should we run a model 51 10-valent with a threshold of 400?
+It would be interesting to see the effect on the qualitative model.
+Will need to run in cloud after the model 50 is finished.

 50 vs 48 - back to 10-valent - only diff is valency and min entropy limit,  growth is reduced, multiplier increases slightly, similar stats? compare qualitative

 50 is 4th best rep contour 3 and 3rd best contour 4